KittyGiraudel/sass-guidelines/index.md

 # About the author

-My name is [Hugo Giraudel][author_website], I am a front-end developer from France about to move in Germany.
+My name is [Hugo Giraudel](http://hugogiraudel.com), I am a front-end developer from France about to move in Germany.
 I have been writing Sass for over two years now and am the author of Sass related projects such as [SassDoc][sassdoc] and [Sass-Compatibility][sass_compatibility].

 I have also written a couple of Sass libraries, mostly for the heck of it: [SassyJSON][sassyjson], [SassyLists][sassylists], [SassySort][sassysort], [SassyCast][sassycast], [SassyMatrix][sassymatrix], [SassyBitwise][sassybitwise], [SassyIteratorsGenerators][sassyiteratorsgenerators], [SassyLogger][sassylogger], [SassyStrings][sassystrings] and [SassyGradients][sassygradients].